sheezer/Data-Projects/ML-Regression/README.md

 ### 1.1- Transforming Target with Boston Dataset

+Apply transformations to make target variable more normally distributed for regression Apply inverse transformations to be able to use these in a regression context

 ### 1.2- Linear Regression with Car Price Dataset

 ### 2.1- Regression Train Test Split with Ames Housing Dataset